LtSquigs/BizhawkWebsocketServer/README.md

-# BizHawkWebsocketServer
+# BizhawkWebsocketServer
- An ExternalTool for BizHawk that exposes the API through Websockets
+ An External Tool for Bizhawk that Exposes various APIs over Websockets